 Drypoint on wove paper

-Signed, "Helleu" lower left of composition in pencil
+Signed, "Helleu" lower left margin in pencil

 This item is not on view

 Paul-César Helleu (French, 1859-1927).
 Woman Seated, ca. 1895.
 Drypoint on wove paper, Image: 20 3/4 x 12 3/4 in.
 (52.7 x 32.4 cm).
 Brooklyn Museum, Gift of Rodman A. Heeren, 60.203.5 (Photo: Brooklyn Museum, 60.203.5_SL1.jpg)